Ellie Haddington: Career

 Haddington appeared in 101 episodes of Coronation Street as Josie Clarke from 1995 to 1996.
 Haddington's other TV credits include Dr Jekyll and Mr Hyde, Life Begins, Foyle's War (as Hilda Pierce), Endeavour, A&E, Cracker, Cutting It, Holby City, Wire in the Blood, Midsomer Murders, The Musketeers, Taggart, Scott & Bailey, Bad Girls, Guilt, New Tricks - and The Bill, in which she played two different roles, the first in 1997 and the second in 2007.
 She later appeared as Professor Docherty in the third-season finale of Doctor Who, entitled "Last of the Time Lords".
 In 1997 she played Joan Braithwaite in “Closing Ranks,” the fourth episode of the seventh series of Heartbeat.
 In 2001 she appeared in Midsomer Murders "Tainted Fruit", as Joan Farley.

-On stage, in 2012, she appeared in Bingo at the Chichester Festival Theatre and the Young Vic.
+Onstage in 2012, she appeared in Bingo at the Chichester Festival Theatre and the Young Vic.
 In 2011 and 2013 she appeared in the lead role of Carol Porter in the Sky One comedy series The Café.
 In 2013, she appeared as Madame Dupin in the BBC TV miniseries Spies of Warsaw.

-In 2015 Haddington played Gina Corbin in Ordinary Lies and Fanny Biggetywitch in Dickensian.
+In 2015, Haddington played Gina Corbin in Ordinary Lies and Fanny Biggetywitch in Dickensian.
 From 2016 to 2022, she played Julia's mother Marion in Motherland.

-In 2018 she appeared in Midsomer Murders "Death of the Small Coppers" as Giny Weldon and in Endeavour "Quartet" as Millie Bagshot.
-In 2019, she played Dr Moss in the final episode of BBC 6-part TV drama by Russell T Davies, Years and Years.
+In 2018, she appeared in Midsomer Murders "Death of the Small Coppers" as Giny Weldon and in Endeavour "Quartet" as Millie Bagshot.
+In 2019, she played Dr Moss in the final episode of BBC six-part TV drama by Russell T Davies, Years and Years.

-In 2021 she reprised the part of Sheila Gemmell in the BBC black-comedy series Guilt, which was first shown on BBC Four in 2019.
+In 2021, she reprised the part of Sheila Gemmell in the BBC black-comedy series Guilt, which was first shown on BBC Two in 2019.
 She also played Wendy in the Channel 4 miniseries Close to Me.
+In 2024 she played a guest part in Death in Paradise.